-Birth to 3 3 to 4 Reception Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Years Years Drawing Reception Show preference for a dominant hand Use a comfortable grip with good control when holding pens and pencils.
+Birth to 3 3 to 4 Reception Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Years Years • Drawing Years Is beginning to use representation to communicate, e.g. drawing a line and saying "That's me."
+Enjoy drawing freely Add marks to a drawing that has meaning to them.
+For example, 'That is mummy' Make marks on a picture Vears Understands that he/she can use lines to enclose a space, and then begin to use these shapes to represent abjects Add same marks to a drawing which they give meaning to for example 'That says Mummy'.
+Write same ar all of their first name Show preference for a dominant hand Use a comfortable grip with good control when holding pens and pencils.
 Year I Explore mark-making using a variety of tools including pencils, rubbers, crayons, pastels, felt tips, charcoal, ballpoint pens, chalk Year 2 Draw lines of different sizes and thickness.
-Vear 3 Use different tools to show line, tone and texture.
+Year 3 Use different tools to show line, tone and texture.
 Year 4 Use different hardness of pencils to show line, tone and texture.
-Veor 5 Use lines to represent movement.
-Vear 6 Use a variety of lines to represent movement. to stand for their name Create closed shapes with continuous lines, and begin to use these shapes represent objects.
-Show emotions in drawing such as happiness, sadness, fear etc. Colouring own work - Use a comfortable grip with goad control when holding pens and pencils Show different emotions in their drawings and paintings like happiness, sadness, fear etc. Colour (own work) neatly following the lines.
-Colour (own work) neatly following the lines, choosing what style of felt tip/pencil to use.
-Annotate sketches to explain and elaborate ideas.
-Sketching and drawing to create different styles Use large muscle movements to make marks Develop manipulation when mark making Draw with complexity and detail, such as representing a face with a circle and including details Use drawing to represent Show pattern and texture by adding dots and lines.
-Sketch lightly (no need to use a rubber to correct mistakes).
-Sketch lightly (no need to use a rubber to carrect mistakes) by choosing an appropriate tool to use (style of pencil).
-Explore different styles of drawing suitable for the work (e.g. realistic or impressionistic).
-Chaose different styles of drawing dependent on the task (e.g. realistic or impressionistic)
+Year 5 Use lines to represent movement.
+Year 6 Use a variety of lines to represent movement. to stand for their name Create closed shapes with continuous lines, and begin to use

+I T 1

+these shapes

+represent

+objects.

+Show

+emotions in

+drawing such

+as happiness,

+sadness, fear

+etc.

+Colouring Use a Show Colour (own Colour (own Annotate

+own work comfortable different w.ork) neatly w.ork) neatly sketches to

+201140 3112440 grip with emotions in following the following the explain and

+good control their lines. lines, elaborate

+when holding drawings choosing ideas.

+pens and and what style

+pencils paintings like of felt

+happiness, tip/pencil to

+sadness, use.

+fear etc.

+Sketching Use large Show pattern Sketch lightly Sketch lightly Explore Choose

+and muscle and texture (no need to (no need to different styles different styles

+movements to by adding use a rubber use a rubber of drawing of drawing

+drawing make marks dots and to correct to correct suitable for the dependent on

+to create lines. mistakes). mistakes) by work (e.g. the task (e.g.

+different Develop choosing an realistic or realistic or

+styles manipulation appropriate impressionistic). impressionistic)

+sugies when mark tool to use ·

+making (style of

+pencil).

+Draw with •

+complexity

+and detail,

+such as

+representing a

+face with a

+circle and

+including

+details

+Use drawing

+to represent

 ideas like movement or loud noises.
-Tone and shading ג ג ג Show different tones by using coloured pencils.
+Tone and shading Show different tones by using coloured pencils.
 Use shading to show light and shadow.
 Use hatching and cross hatching to show tone and texture.
 Use a variety of techniques to add interesting effects (e.g. reflections, shadows, direction of sunlight).
 Use a choice of techniques to depict movement, perspective, shadows and reflection.